How to train for the Everest Base Camp Trek

 Local Mountain Hikes

-Look for local trekking trails or mountains where you can climb to an altitude of 3000 m (9,843 ft) or higher.
-These hikes should take at least 4-6 hours and have an elevation change over time to stress your system.
+Look for local hiking trails or mountains where you can reach an elevation of 3,000 m (9,843 ft) or higher.
+These hikes should take 4-6 hours and include an elevation change to stress your system.

 Altitude Simulation

-If hiking at high altitudes is impossible, performing some exercises using altitude training masks would be good.
-These masks help recreate low oxygen conditions, allowing your body to get used to high altitudes even when training on low grounds.
+If hiking at high altitudes is impossible, doing some exercises with altitude-training masks would be a good alternative.
+These masks help recreate low-oxygen conditions, allowing your body to adapt to high altitudes even when training at low elevations.

 Stay Hydrated

-On your acclimatization hikes, you should also prepare for high-altitude trekking by ingesting a large volume of water and electrolyte drinks with particular emphasis on hydration.
+During your acclimatization hikes, you should also prepare for high-altitude trekking by drinking plenty of water and electrolyte drinks, with particular emphasis on hydration.

 Progression of Acclimatization Training